 The Aalto House, completed in 1936, is a classic example of this noted designer and architect’s style that embraced individual expression, uniqueness of design and uncharted experimentation.
 The house has a residential wing clad in stained-timber slats, and a white-washed brick section.
 It is accompanied by a studio, built in the 1950s.
 Both structures feature stunning design elements such as Aalto’s lighting pendants, bentwood furniture and architectural models, Berber rugs, high-reaching vines and white walls.
 This residence and studio are photogenic spaces.
 Their calming harmony is a clear and holistic realization of Aalto’s vision.

-ModernismWeek@Sea participants will receive a rare, insiders-view of the Baltic region's modernist architecture, and when they return to the ship, they will be able to enjoy Oceania’s lavish amenities, luxurious accommodations and choose to dine at our many onboard complimentary restaurants as they travel to their next destination.
+ModernismWeek@Sea participants will receive a rare, insiders-view of the Baltic region's modernist architecture, and when they return to the ship, they will be able to enjoy Oceania’s lavish amenities, luxurious accommodations and choose to dine at the many onboard complimentary restaurants as they travel to their next destination.